Lennart1997/Managing-Adults/README.md

 # Managing-Adults

-This is an application for managing adults and view statstics.
+This is an application for managing adults and view statistics.
 Using ASP.NET Core, Blazor & and Radzen for styling.
 Data is loaded and stored in a file using JSON format.

 # Video